gzt/gzt-blog/content/post/2019-03-09-know-your-prngs.markdown

 ## So what PRNG are we using anyway

-The helpful `R` documentation says the default method is the [Mersenne Twister](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/emt19937ar.html) algorithm, which seems to be a *de facto* standard.
+The helpful `R` documentation says the default method in `R` is the [Mersenne Twister](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/emt19937ar.html) algorithm, which seems to be a *de facto* standard.
 The reference implementation is in [pretty clean C code](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/CODES/mt19937ar.c) and seems fairly straightforward.
 Neat!
 There's a little warning on the site that old methods of initialization aren't so good, so we'll have to see what `R` is doing and be careful when deciding what to do ourselves.
 In the future I might want to replicate the other methods that `R` offers but that adds some overhead.

+The default method for the `R` standalone library called from C, though is the Marsaglia Multicarry.
+I could implement that to completely duplicate the `Rmath.h` experience or I could duplicate the actual `R` experience.
+I'm leaning toward the latter, as Marsaglia seems a little too easy!

 Now to check the `R` code to [see how they implement this](https://svn.r-project.org/R/trunk/src/main/RNG.c).
 They have a helpful comment about what they're doing.